 Phoebe Brooks (Theater Creature)

-She received her B.A. in Theater and English Literature from Northwestern University just north of Chicago where she created a performance game called "Dance Telephone" which she brought home to New York in her production of Dance Telephone: Area Code 718, a collaboration between Drawing Room and Feast Productions.
+She received her B.A. in Theater and English Literature from Northwestern University just north of Chicago where she created a performance game called "Dance Telephone" which she brought home to New York in her production of Dance Telephone: Area Code 718.
+She works as a Teaching Artist for Hudson Valley Shakespeare Festival.
 In her spare time, she sees a crazy amount of theater, knits and crochets crafts for her Etsy shop and composes excruciatingly hilarious puns in her twitter account.

 "It's the best possible time to be alive, when almost everything you thought you knew is wrong."- Arcadia

-Phoebe is an actor and director originally from Yonkers, NY.
-She's the Programming Director for Spicy Witch Productions, a repertory company focused on improving gender parity in the theater, both onstage and off.
+Phoebe is an actor, director and educator originally from Yonkers, NY.
+She's Programming Director for Spicy Witch Productions, a repertory company focused on improving gender parity in the theater.
 For SWP she has directed Becky Shaw, The Country Wife, COULD THIS MEETING HAVE BEEN AN EMAIL and Mary Stuart.
-Her work has also been seen at Dixon Place, Fringe NYC, Drawing Room Brooklyn and the Horace Mann School (her alma mater).
-As an actor, she has performed with Exquisite Corpse, Pipeline Theatre Co., Cradle Theatre, Rebel Theater, EMIT and Adirondack Shakespeare Company.
+Her work has also been seen at IATI, Dixon Place, Fringe NYC, Drawing Room Brooklyn and the Horace Mann School (her alma mater).
+As an actor, she has performed with Exquisite Corpse, Pipeline Nylon Fusion, Cradle Theatre, Rebel Theater, EMIT and Adirondack Shakespeare Company.